-Working with state, federal, municipal, public health, and nonprofit leadership, the Community Foundation will provide flexible resources to nonprofits working to address the most immediate public health and economic impacts of the disease, focusing on vulnerable populations and the service providers that support them.
+Working with state, federal, municipal, public health, and nonprofit leadership, the Community Foundation provides flexible resources to nonprofits working to address the most immediate public health and economic impacts of the disease, focusing on vulnerable populations and the service providers that support them.

 The Fund offers donors the opportunity to be part of a coordinated response to the many effects of COVID-19 in Vermont.

-The Community Foundation and its partners will design and implement a dynamic grant-making strategy that is responsive to the rapidly changing situation.
+The Community Foundation and its partners have designed and implemented a dynamic grant-making strategy that is responsive to the rapidly changing situation.

 - The Foundation has established a VT COVID-19 Response Fund Advisory Committee.
 (Listed below.)